-- The revocation request must be sent by the administrator contact associated with the Certificate application.
-Sectigo may, if necessary, also request that the revocation request be made by either / or the organizational contact and billing contact. - Upon receipt of the revocation request Sectigo will request confirmation from the known administrator out of bands contact details, either by telephone or by fax. - Sectigo validation personnel will then command the revocation of the Certificate and logging of the identity of validation personnel and reason for revocation will be maintained in accordance with the logging procedures covered in this CPS.
+- The revocation request MAY be sent by the administrator contact associated with the Certificate application.
+Sectigo MAY, if necessary, also request that the revocation request be made by either / or the organizational contact and billing contact. - Upon receipt of the revocation request Sectigo will request confirmation. - Sectigo validation personnel will then command the revocation of the Certificate and logging of the identity of validation personnel and reason for revocation will be maintained in accordance with the logging procedures covered in this CPS.